sicktastic/antwonlee.github.io/projects.md

 **Role:** Software Developer, DevOps

 **Challenges:** We needed a system that integrates between multiple departments within the organization.
-The system was fragemented causing duplication of data in financial and development records.
+The system was fragmented causing duplication of data in financial and development records.
 The system was expensive because it was creating more workflow for the team.
 We also needed something that is User friendly with better UI/UX designs.
 The legacy system